 Laboratory Phlebotomy courses are designed to train individuals to properly collect and handle blood specimens for laboratory testing and to interact with health care personnel, patients, and the general public.
-The courses are designed to prepare individuals to write the Clinical Laboratory Phlebotomist Examination.
+Phlebotomists are an important part of the laboratory team and are often the only part of the laboratory staff to see the patient.
+The courses are designed to prepare individuals to take the American Society of Phlebotomy Technicians (ASPT) certification exam.

-All students must provide verification of health insurance coverage and maintain this health insurance coverage throughout the program of study.
+- Verification of Health Insurance coverage and maintain this health insurance coverage throughout the program of study

 5. Students must comply with any additional health requirements of clinical agencies.
 The College strongly encourages all students to be vaccinated for COVID-19, but it is not mandatory for attendance.
 However, third-party health sciences affiliates who partner with the College (i.e., hospitals, long-term care facilities, and other healthcare providers) may require students presenting inside their facilities to be fully vaccinated and provide proof of vaccination in order to participate in the clinical portion of the College’s health science curriculum.